Bridging the Gap Between Policy and Practice: The Rise of Enforceable Data Governance

 What is Data Governance?

-Data governance is a critical data management strategy designed to enhance data quality, data security, and data accessibility across an organization.
+Data governance is a critical data management strategy designed to improve data quality, data security, and data accessibility across an organization.
 It provides a structured framework of policies, standards, and best practices that guide how enterprise data is collected, classified, stored, managed, and utilized.

 Strong data governance practices are essential for supporting data-driven decision-making, maintaining regulatory compliance (like GDPR, HIPAA, and CCPA), and enabling secure cloud data environments and AI-ready infrastructure.